agude/agude.github.io/_books/surface_detail.md

 hell. _FOTNMC_ is a completely constructed Mind, and its original avatar is a human whose consciousness is suppressed so the ship can control their body.
 Unlike {{ commonwealth }}, {{ this_book }} grapples with the idea that a
 backup isn't truly **you**.
-This is shown when Chay's body and virtual copy coexist, again when a Culture pilot contemplates her own imminent death even though her mind is backed up, and when a copy of Vatueil allows itself to be shut off because it knows the original continues on.
+This is explored with Chay's dual existence, again when a Culture pilot contemplates her own imminent death even though her mind is backed up, and when a copy of Vatueil allows itself to be shut off because it knows the original continues on.

 There are several twists.
 Veppers, clearly evil, is revealed to be (for his own benefit) on the anti-hell side.
 The Culture's neutrality is